Russian frigate Admiral Grigorovich: Construction and service

 Admiral Grigorovich was laid down at Yantar Shipyard in Kaliningrad on 18 December 2010.
 Launch took place on 14 March 2014 and the ship was commissioned with pennant number 745 on 11 March 2016 as part of the 30th Surface Ship Brigade of the Black Sea Fleet based in Sevastopol.

 In November 2016, Admiral Grigorovich was dispatched to the Mediterranean Sea and positioned off the Syrian coast as part of the greater Russian campaign in the Syrian Civil War.
 In the course of the Russian military campaign in Syria, Admiral Grigorovich participated in a large-scale operation to strike targets in Syria by launching Kalibr cruise missiles, striking targets in the Idlib and Homs areas.

 On 25 August 2018, the Black Sea Fleet announced that Admiral Grigorovich, along with sister ship Admiral Essen, was making a "planned passage from Sevastopol to the Mediterranean Sea" to join the Russian Navy's Mediterranean task force.

 Between January and March 2019 the ship was in dry dock at Sevastopol for scheduled maintenance.

 In May 2020, Admiral Grigorovich and the tug Nikolay Muru were deployed to the Indian Ocean.
 She returned to Sevastopol on 26 June 2020.
 On 24 December 2020, the ship entered the Mediterranean Sea and on 11 February 2021, Admiral Grigorovich arrived at Karachi, Pakistan, for drills, along with the patrol ship Dmitry Rogachev and the tug SB-739.
-The exercises took place between 15–16 February 2021.
+The exercises took place between 15 and 16 February 2021.
 The participants focused on cooperation in repelling attacks by small fast targets and performed joint maneuvers, as well as carrying out joint measures against piracy, search operations and artillery firing.
 On 28 February, Admiral Grigorovich called at Port Sudan.
 The visit happened months after a Russia-Sudan deal for establishing a naval base of the Russian Navy in Port Sudan and it was the first visit of a Russian warship to Sudan in the modern history.
 In late March, Admiral Grigorovich tracked the carrier strike group of USS Dwight D. Eisenhower southwest of Crete, taking over from the frigate Admiral Kasatonov.
 Dmitry Rogachev returned to the Black Sea on 3 April.

 In early 2022, the frigate was deployed in the Mediterranean as part of a concentration of Russian naval forces there during the Russian invasion of Ukraine.

-In late November, she was absent from Tartus, likely shadowing French aircraft carrier, deployed to the East Mediterranean.
+In late November, she was absent from Tartus, likely shadowing the French aircraft carrier, deployed to the East Mediterranean.
+In April 2023, the frigate was reported to have left the Mediterranean, transitting via the Atlantic to the Baltic.
+She was reported back in the Atlantic in June.
+She was completed a planned repair in the Baltic Sea in October 2023.